 It is very difficult to fake it with the people you are closest to, enabling you to get a glimpse into their true essence as a person.

-You can be the most loving to your family, or the worst person to your family, because they are the ones who accept it.
+You can be the most loving, or the worst person to your family because they are the ones who accept it.
 Therefore, it’s very difficult to fake it with the people you are closest to, and if you can, it’s for a short period of time.